 [Update] The objective of this study is twofold.
 Data from four separate cross-sectional studies were analyzed together in order to compare participant characteristics, such as anthropometrics, age and gender with spinal stiffness.
 A secondary objective explores differences in outcome measures obtained with different spinal stiffness testing devices and protocols.
 Lead: Isabelle Pagé

 centre of rotation study

-A systematic review looking at biomechanical testing investigating the center of rotation location on the lumbar spine is currently being conducted.
-From the results of this systematic review, a biomechanical testing study will be designed to investigate the influence of center of rotation location on the forces experienced by spinal tissues.
+A scoping review looking at biomechanical testing investigating the center of rotation location on the lumbar spine is currently being conducted.
+From the results of this scoping review, a biomechanical testing study will be designed to investigate the influence of center of rotation location on the forces experienced by spinal tissues.
 Lead: Martha Funabashi